 How can you get a virus?

-The four most common ways to get a virus are:
+The four most common ways to get a virus (other than the obvious) are:

 - Downloading infected apps.
 There are literally millions of apps for mobile devices, many of which are free.
 And many of them come with unwanted side-effects.